-That's probably not anything you didn't already know, and in today's fitness world, the workout piece seems to get the most attention.
+That's probably not anything you didn't already know, and in the fitness community today, the workout piece seems to get the most attention.

 I put this blog together to cover another topic that is very important for your results.
 It's one that doesn't get talked nearly enough about, and for the longest time, I didn't make it a priority in my routine either.

-That is stretching ... foam rolling ... and mobilizing our bodies.
+That is learning how to be more flexible by stretching ... foam rolling ... and mobilizing our bodies.

-Flexibility and mobility can be important pieces to an overall health and wellness plan, and most people “know” they should do it ... but don't (like I said, that was me for a long time).
+Learning how to increase flexibility and mobility can be important pieces to an overall health and wellness plan, and most people “know” they should do it ... but don't (like I said, that was me for a long time too).

-For a few reasons, actually.
-It’s uncomfortable, it takes time, it's the “boring” side of fitness ... but I think one of the biggest reasons is that people simply don't know what to do, how to start, and the real impact it can have on their results.
+I think it's a few reasons actually.
+Stretching to increase flexibility is uncomfortable, it takes time, and it's the "boring" part of fitness.
+But, I think the biggest reason why people don't stretch is simply because they don't know what to do, how to start, and the real impact it can have on their results.

 When we don't know that, it's hard to make it a priority ... that's just the truth.
 But it's also true that...